Decomposition of the task

 After you decompose your project:

-- Tasks require less skills.
+- Tasks require fewer skills.

 - You can make tasks cheaper for the reasons above.